alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 #### The problem: explicit vs. implicit

-In C#, fallible work usually becomes either implicit control flow (exceptions) or explicit branching (guard clauses and status checks).
+In C#, fallible work usually becomes either implicit control flow (`exceptions`) or explicit branching (guard clauses and status checks).

 **Option A: Implicit Control Flow (Exceptions)**

-Method signatures often don’t advertise failure.[^checked-exceptions] DeactivateUser (below) returns void, but it can throw while parsing/loading/saving—or because a business rule rejects the operation.
-You might call these “expected exceptions,” but the signature still looks infallible unless someone writes (and reads) careful documentation, even though it's technically expected.
+Method signatures often don’t advertise failure.[^checked-exceptions] `DeactivateUser` (below) returns `void`, but it can throw while parsing/loading/saving, or because a business rule rejects the operation.
+You might call these “expected exceptions”, but the signature still looks infallible unless someone writes (and reads) careful documentation.

-The following shows a style where expected failures are represented as exceptions (“exceptions as control flow”, which, is an anti-pattern), and why that can get noisy and boilerplate-y.
-This snippet is intentionally heavy-handed: it catches Exception and wraps at each step to highlight the friction (in real code you’d usually catch narrower exceptions or rely on boundary handlers).
+The following shows a style where expected failures are represented as `exceptions` (“exceptions as control flow”, which is an anti-pattern), and why that can get noisy and boilerplate-y.
+This snippet is intentionally heavy-handed: it catches `Exception` and wraps at each step to highlight the friction (in real code you’d usually catch narrower exceptions or rely on boundary handlers).

 ```csharp
 // The implicit "User" entity used in the examples below